Jake Pappenheim (aka Kurt von Poppenheim) 1914-2003

 NWA Pacific Northwest Heavyweight Title 1959 (NWA: National Wrestling Alliance)

-In 1998, to honor his outstanding career as a professional wrestler, Kurt was inducted into the Old Time Wrestler’s Hall of Fame.
+In 1998, Kurt was inducted into the Old Time Wrestler’s Hall of Fame to honor his career as a professional wrestler.

-Also in 1998, Kurt was recognized for his contribution to professional wrestling, when the Cauliflower Alley Club (CAC) presented him with the Golden Potato Award for excellence.
-This award is only given in the rarest of occasions to people who have reached a new level of greatness.
+Also, in 1998, Kurt was recognized for his contribution to professional wrestling when the Cauliflower Alley Club (CAC) presented him with the Golden Potato Award for excellence.
+This award is only given on the rarest of occasions to people who have reached a new level of greatness.

-Outside the ring, in addition to commanding respect, Kurt was well known, by friends and family, for his kind and gentle demeanor.
+Outside the ring, besides commanding respect, Kurt was known by friends and family for his kind and gentle demeanor.

 Notes